Hamamatsu: History

-Prehistoric Ages
+Prehistoric ages

 The area now comprising Hamamatsu has been settled since prehistoric times, with numerous remains from the Jōmon period and Kofun period having been discovered within the present city limits, including the Shijimizuka site shell mound and the Akamonue Kofun ancient tomb.

-Ancient Ages
+Ancient ages

 In the Nara period, it became the capital of Tōtōmi Province.

-Middle Ages
+Feudal period

 During the Sengoku period, Hamamatsu Castle was the home of future shōgun Tokugawa Ieyasu.

-Early Modern Ages
+Early modern ages

 Hamamatsu flourished during the Edo period under a succession of daimyō rulers as a castle town, and as a post town on the Tōkaidō highway connecting Edo with Kyoto.

-Late Modern Ages
+Late modern ages

 After the Meiji Restoration, Hamamatsu became a short-lived prefecture from 1871 to 1876, after which it was united with Shizuoka Prefecture.

 Hamamatsu Station opened on the Tōkaidō Main Line in 1889.

 The same year, with the establishment of the modern municipalities system, Hamamatsu became a town.